 There are two campground loops to choose from.
 The first features a series of lean-tos situated on an open hillside (a beautiful spot, but not a lot of privacy), and then a series of wooded tent/RV sites.
 There is a small playground in this section, as well as a bathhouse with showers.

 The second loop is mostly wooded with tent/RV sites and five more lean-tos.
 From the lean-tos closest to Route 12, there is significant road noise.

 None of the campsites at Vermont State Parks have electric or water hookups, but there are water faucets throughout the campground for washing up.

-During our most recent camping trip, we stayed in Hickory lean-to, and although we could easily chat with our camping neighbors in Juniper, we appreciated the sunny spot as the nights were below freezing (late September).
+During our most recent camping trip at Elmore State Park, we stayed in Hickory lean-to.
+Although there wasn’t much privacy, and we could easily chat with our camping neighbors in Juniper, we appreciated the sunny spot as the nights were below freezing (late September).

 The site also treated us to one of the most incredible night skies we’ve ever seen in Vermont.